julianritchey/algorithmic-trading-homework/.ipynb_checkpoints/README-checkpoint.md

 ### Did this new model perform better or worse than your tuned trading algorithm?
 **Answer:**

 Overall, the new model did not perform quite as well as the tuned trading algorithm.
-The plotted strategy returns appear to move identically.
+The plotted cumulative product of strategy returns appears to move identically, varying only in value, likely due to the shorer window of time.
 Regarding metrics from the classification report, long precision was identical, but there were decreases in accuracy of 0.01, long recall of 0.08 and short precision 0f 0.56; the only increase was short recall by 0.08.

 ## Summary Evaluation Report
 The plots previously generated to display cumulative products of strategy returns against the cumulative product of actual returns depict differing windows of time.
 The plots, therefore, should not be used for the direct comparison of the models they represent.
 For proper comparison, the following plots have been generated using the same window of time.